troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 There was a fascinating article in the New York Times recently that was called ["What Google Learned From Its Quest to Build the Perfect Team"](http://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html).
 Google had been trying to find out what kind of behavioural patterns all their successful teams shared.
 To their surprise, all the obvious metrics failed.
 Common wisdom like "Put the best guys in a room and let them figure it out" did not work out sometimes and they couldn't really figure out why.
 Then, after years, they realised that all successful teams shared 2 traits:

 >>
-As the researchers studied the groups, however, they noticed two behaviors that all the good teams generally shared.
+As the researchers studied the groups, however, they noticed two behaviours that all the good teams generally shared.
 First, on the good teams, members spoke in roughly the same proportion, a phenomenon the researchers referred to as ‘‘equality in distribution of conversational turn-taking.’’
 On some teams, everyone spoke during each task; on others, leadership shifted among teammates from assignment to assignment.
 But in each case, by the end of the day, everyone had spoken roughly the same amount. ‘‘As long as everyone got a chance to talk, the team did well,’’ Woolley said. ‘‘But if only one person or a small group spoke all the time, the collective intelligence declined.’’

 >>
 Second, the good teams all had high ‘‘average social sensitivity’’ — a fancy way of saying they were skilled at intuiting how others felt based on their tone of voice, their expressions and other nonverbal cues.
 One of the easiest ways to gauge social sensitivity is to show someone photos of people’s eyes and ask him or her to describe what the people are thinking or feeling — an exam known as the Reading the Mind in the Eyes test.
 People on the more successful teams in Woolley’s experiment scored above average on the Reading the Mind in the Eyes test.
 They seemed to know when someone was feeling upset or left out.
 People on the ineffective teams, in contrast, scored below average.
 They seemed, as a group, to have less sensitivity toward their colleagues.